Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Residual Foreground Mitigation

 The covariance term provides the uncertainty in the subtraction, which can be used for bias correction.

 In practice, kernel components are inferred from the data by optimising hyperparameters.
 A popular and flexible choice is the Matérn kernel:

 where $\sigma^2$ is the variance, $\ell$ is the correlation lengthscale, and $\eta$ governs smoothness.
 Common choices include: RBF ($\eta \rightarrow \infty$), MATÉRN52 ($\eta=5/2$), MATÉRN32 ($\eta=3/2$), and exponential ($\eta=1/2$).
 For this work, we use RBF for sky foregrounds, Mat32/52 for mode-mixing, and exponential for the \HI\ signal.
+We note that although the standard GPR technique \cite{mertens_gpr_18} has the capability to model non-smooth foreground components, kernel selection remains a challenging task, especially in high-contamination scenarios \cite{aishrilla_chapman_23}.
+Hence, generic prior covariance functions like RBF or MAT32/52 may not always accurately represent the true covariances, which can lead to biases in the results in the low SNR regime \cite{kern_2021}.
+Although the newer renditions of GPR like VAE-GPR \cite{LOFAR_GPR_ML,LOFAR_UL_2024} use EoR simulations to train the kernels, this is beyond the scope of this work.